 THE UNION OF THE RIEDLIN & SCHOTT FAMILIES

-In 1914, William Charles (Will) Schott married Lucia (Lucy) Riedlin, the youngest daughter of William Riedlin, who operated and owned what became the Bavarian Brewing Co. from 1882 until 1919.
+In 1914, William Charles (Will) Schott married Lucia (Lucy) Riedlin, the daughter of William Riedlin, who operated and owned the Bavarian Brewing Co. from 1882 until 1919.
 Will was the son of Johan Michal (J.M.)
-Schott Schott who operated a Cincinnati cooperage he founded in the early 1870s.
-This union between the Riedlin and Schott families established an involvement in the Bavarian Brewery between 1882 and 1965, for over 83 years.
+Schott, operator of a Cincinnati cooperage he founded in the early 1870s.
+This marriage between the Riedlin and Schott families established a union that extended the family ownership and operation of the Bavarian Brewery from 1882 until 1965 - a period of over 83 years.
 The following provides some background about the J.M.
 Schott and William C. Schott families.
 The Wm.
 Riedlin Family is examined in another section.

 J. M. SCHOTT

-J.M.
-Schott emigrated from the Franconia area of Bavaria, Germany to America, arriving in New York City in July,1866.
-With a background in brewing and cooperage (barrel making) he found a job with Schaefer Brewing in the city where he arrived for about three years.
-It was there that he became friends with a son of Christian Moerlein, who was serving as an apprentice.
-Through this acquaintance, J.M. moved his family to Cincinnati around 1870 and obtained employment at the Morelein Brewing Co. in the Over-the-Rhine (OTR), living nearby.
-Apparently, he left Moerlein after just a year or two.
-By 1872, it appears J.M. may have been working on his own as a cooper and living on Pleasant Street in the OTR.
-By 1876, J.M. settled on the east side of Browne St. (now McMicken Avenue) between Tafel Street and Marshall Avenue.
-His family lived on the upper floor of a three-story building that he owned, while operating a saloon on the street level.
+By 1872, it appears that J.M. may have left Moerlein and was working on his own as a cooper living on Pleasant Street in the OTR.
+By 1876, J.M. and his family had settled on the east side of Browne St. (now McMicken Avenue) between Tafel Street and Marshall Avenue.
+They lived on the upper floor of a three-story building that he owned, while operating a saloon on street level.
 J.M. established a cooperage firm next to the saloon in the late 1870s or early 1880s.
-All his sons eventually became part of the family business before his death in 1903, and they operated it into the late 1930s or early 1940s.
+All his sons worked at the cooperage and eventually became part owners in it before his death in 1903.
+(They continued to operate this frim into the late 1930s or early 1940s.)

 A Possible Early Schott & Riedlin Connection.
-It is curious that both J.M.
-Schott and William Riedlin arrived in Cincinnati possibly in the same year (1870) and both lived in the OTR.
-However, J.M. was about fifteen years older than William and had four children before William became married in 1877.
-Whether they knew each other before William moved to Covington, KY, in 1882 is unknown.
-Even though the OTR had thousands of inhabitants and some 300 saloons, it is possible that the two men may have been at least acquainted with each other in the 1870s as they both owned saloons.
-After William Riedlin became involved with the Bavarian Brewing Co. in the 1880s, it appears the brewery became a customer of the cooperage.
-This would have meant these two men would have had some familiarity with one another in the 1880s or 1890s, if not earlier.
-It is likely that Will Schott and Lucia Riedlin met through acquaintances who were directly or indirectly connected to their family businesses.
+It is notable that both J.M.
+Schott and William Riedlin arrived in Cincinnati in the same year (1870) and both lived in the OTR.
+However, J.M. was about fifteen years older than William and had four children before William married in 1877.
+Whether the two men knew each other before William moved to Covington, KY, in 1882 is unknown.
+Although the OTR had thousands of inhabitants and some 300 saloons, it is possible that the two men became acquainted with each other in the 1870s, as they were both saloon owners.
+Besides possibly knowing one another through the same occupations, the two men may have also have known each other through other business associations.
+After William Riedlin became involved with the Bavarian Brewing Co. in the 1880s, it appears the brewery may have become a customer of J.M.’s cooperage.
+Through this connection, the two men could have been familiar with one another as well.
+Further, there is a likely possibility that Will Schott and Lucia Riedlin met through acquaintances who were directly or indirectly connected to their family businesses.